 Rev. Scott Keele-Kober and Rev. Dr. Scott Meador will be our guess.
 This team have been co-teaching stewardship at the School for Lay Ministry for a number of years and will be presenting some of their teaching to us with a special focus on the impact of Covid-19.
 Our host will be Lynn Calvert, President of The United Methodist Women and Dean of the Iowa School for Lay Ministry.

 Do you have questions about circuit ministry?
 Have you heard about this new model the conference is moving toward but are unsure about what it means for you?
-If so please join us for our next Good Idea Webinar on June 11th at 2:00 PM.
-Our guest will be Rev. Dr. Jaye Johnson, Director of Congregational Excellence for the Iowa annual conference and Rev. Paul Wilcox DS of the Northeast District.
+Our guest was Rev. Dr. Jaye Johnson, Director of Congregational Excellence for the Iowa annual conference and Rev. Paul Wilcox DS of the Northeast District.
 Jaye and Paul will talk about the circuit ministry model, the role of the circuit leader, the timeline for implementation and take your questions.
 This webinar will be hosted by Rev. Dr. Lanette Plambeck, Director of Clergy and Leadership Excellence for the Iowa Annual Conference.
-Join us on Zoom (https://zoom.us/j/95001924650), dial in at +1 301 715 8592 with meeting ID 950 0192 4650, or catch the livestream on Facebook (www.facebook.com/OCEIAUMC/live).

 Did you know some churches are thriving in this season of Covid-19?
 One of those churches happens to be one of the newest churches in the Iowa Annual Conference – Ottumwa Grace.
-Join us on June 18th at 2:00 PM.
-This webinar will feature Rev. Bill Poland, Director of New Communities of Faith for the Iowa Annual Conference and Rev. Chris Childs, pastor of Ottumwa Grace.
+This webinar features Rev. Bill Poland, Director of New Communities of Faith for the Iowa Annual Conference and Rev. Chris Childs, pastor of Ottumwa Grace.
 Grace is a vital merger of three United Methodist Churches that combined in a unique way creating a new United Methodist Church with a new mission, new staff, and a new location.
 Our host will be Rev. Dr. Jaye Johnson, Director of Congregational Excellence.
-Come hear their story and ask your questions about vital mergers and other new ministry ideas.
-Join us on Zoom https://zoom.us/j/98233216163), dial in at +1 301 715 8592 with meeting ID 982 3321 6163, or catch the livestream on Facebook (www.facebook.com/OCEIAUMC/live).